OSGeo/gdal/gdal/doc/source/drivers/vector/gpkg.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 -  **GEOMETRY_NAME**: Column to use for the geometry column.
 Default to
    "geom".
-Note: option was called GEOMETRY_COLUMN in releases before
+Note: This option was called GEOMETRY_COLUMN in releases before
    GDAL 2
 -  **GEOMETRY_NULLABLE**: (GDAL >=2.0) Whether the values of the
    geometry column can be NULL.
 Can be set to NO so that geometry is